anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This exchange assumes that the Registrar-Agent has already discovered the pledge.
 This may be done as described in {{discovery_uc2_ppa}} and {{exchangesfig_uc2_all}} based on DNS-SD or similar.

-Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge, see {{pledgehttps}}.
+Optionally, TLS MAY be used to provide privacy for this exchange between the Registrar-Agent and the pledge (see {{pledgehttps}}).

 {{exchangesfig_uc2_1}} shows the acquisition of the Pledge Voucher-Request (PVR) and the following subsections describe the corresponding artifacts.

 ~~~~ aasvg
 +--------+    +------------+    +-----------+    +--------+    +------+